 No, I’m not gay.

-I’d really love to show you pictures of these jerseys, especially the pretty panther ones, but all of these colors and trademarks and stuff are owned by the teams and “National League Football,” and again, I don’t want to get my pants sued off.
+I’d really love to show you pictures of these jerseys, especially the pretty Panther ones, but all of those colors and trademarks and such are owned by the teams and “National Football League.”
+Once more, I don’t want to get my pants sued off.

-On the Saturday right before “The Big Game,” I was hosting a bus tour that seemed to have a nearly equal number of fanatics who were all wearing jerseys reflecting their allegiance to their respective gladiators, but standing out among the sea of blue, black and (ugh) orange, were two older people who were each wearing a jersey from an opposing team.
+On the Saturday right before “The Big Game,” I was hosting a bus tour that seemed to have a nearly equal number of fanatics who were all wearing jerseys reflecting their allegiance to their respective gladiators.
+Standing out among the sea of blue, black, and (ugh) orange, were two older people who were each wearing a jersey from an opposing team.

-He was wearing a Denver Broncos jersey, while hers was that awesome Carolina Panthers thing, which really brought out her eyes and nicely matched her earrings.
+He was wearing a Denver Broncos jersey, while hers was that awesome Carolina Panthers motif, which really brought out her eyes and nicely matched her earrings.

 AGAIN, I’M NOT GAY.

 They appeared to be a couple, holding hands the way they were, and to make it even weirder, I noticed that they were English because the man used a delightful English accent to ask me where they could find a good restaurant in Fisherman’s Wharf after the tour.